chilcano/mac-address-manuf-lookup/README.md

 - `Flask` (http://flask.pocoo.org) is a microframework for Python based on Werkzeug and Jinja 2.
 I will use `Flask` to implement a mini-web application.
 - `SQLAlchemy` (http://www.sqlalchemy.org/) is a Python SQL toolkit and ORM.
 - `SQLite3` (https://www.sqlite.org) is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+- `pyOpenssl` library to work with X.509 certificates.
+Required to start the embedded Webserver on HTTPS (TLS).
+To install it just run `pip install pyOpenssl`.

 ## Getting started